 It’s much easier and less costly for us to clean your evaporator coils and replace small faulty parts rather than waiting for major problems to arise.

 UV lights aren’t the best choice for every system.
 However, if you live in an area where humidity levels are naturally high and dirty sock syndrome is a chronic problem, they may be worth considering.

 Small UV lights shine onto your evaporator coils and kill any microbes before they have a chance to grow and reproduce.

 Don’t wait for that stench to get worse.
-Once bacteria and mold start to grow, it needs to be removed completely.
-It won’t get better on its own.
+Once bacteria and mold start to grow, homeowners deal with it entirely, and it won’t get better on its own.